 - COMM 371: Media, Culture, and Society (upper-level writing course for juniors and seniors)

 - COMM 362: Digital Media Foundations (upper-level writing course for juniors and seniors)

 In the Winter term (Jan – Apr 2018), I am on the teaching team of COMM 271: Communication Revolutions.
-In the Spring term (May – Jun 2018), I’ll be teaching COMM 404: Global Digital Cultures, a course that I’m designing.
+In the Spring term (May – Jun 2018), I’m teaching COMM 404/AMCULT 358: Global Digital Cultures, a course that I’ve designed.

 At the Tata Institute of Social Sciences, I was the lead instructor for a course called ‘Web Design,’ and assisted faculty members teaching courses like ‘Research Skills,’ and ‘ICTs for Empowerment.’

 Prior to joining the University of Michigan, I used to work with the School of Media and Cultural Studies at the Tata Institute of Social Sciences, Mumbai, where I led research, design, and development of two digital archives – ‘Remembering 1992‘ and ‘Mill Mumbai.’

 Previously, I’ve worked with advertising agencies like Saatchi & Saatchi, and McCann Erickson.
 I was also one of the first few employees of YourStory.com, an online platform for entrepreneurs and investors.

 I hold a Bachelors degree in Mass Media from the University of Mumbai, and a Masters in Media and Cultural Studies from the Tata Institute of Social Sciences, Mumbai.

 I am interested in technology, education, politics, clean energy, histories, cinema, music, news media, digital cultures, art, design, and poetry.